What is primary immunodeficiency (PI)?

 Treating CIDP with Ig therapy

 Although CIDP is a chronic disease, Ig therapy can limit the damage to peripheral nerves and help improve motor function.
-IVIg contains naturally occurring antibodies obtained from healthy volunteers and is administered intravenously.
+The 2021 EAN/PNS guideline on the diagnosis and treatment of CIDP strongly recommended IVIg as a first-line treatment option.2 IVIg contains naturally occurring antibodies obtained from healthy volunteers and is administered intravenously.

 Get Privigen resources for your practice